Consultation on initial proposals

 - Over the past two years liaison has taken place with local residents who live adjacent to the proposed link to ensure that the proposals have been developed and modified to reflect their concerns.
 It is now proposed to install a ‘weld mesh’ security fence between 2.2m and 3m high to protect properties.
 Liaison will continue with local residents as the proposed fencing and planting options are developed.

 - A number of comments were in favour of segregating cycles from pedestrians.
 Most comments came from pedestrians concerned about or intimidated by sharing the space with cyclists.
 However cyclists also wanted a clear route for commuting and not wishing to come into conflict with pedestrians.
-The council is now developing an option for segregating the path to match the existing arrangement in The Cut.
+The council is now constructing a segregated path to match the existing arrangement in The Cut.

 - The entrances to the path will be well signed, open and accessible.
 Additional access points can be explored in the future as resources and landownership allows.
 At New Malden station, the path will connect with The Cut and on to Kingston Town Centre.
 In Merton, the path will connect with the proposed Quietway route that would extend to Wimbledon and Wandsworth.
 Merton Council are currently developing plans for infrastructure changes to the junction of Taunton Avenue and West Barnes Lane, which will provide cyclists with safe access onto the existing cycle route on Coombe Lane.